First, I want to thank you for the lovely reaction to the short story I shared in my previous edition.

 I finished my improv comic in the allotted time, feeling loopy and exultant.
 I was pleased with the result, and, more than that, I was incredulous that there was a result.
 That I had produced a complete comic book.

 When you start a creative project but don’t finish, the experience drags you down.
 Worst of all is when you never decisively abandon the project, instead allowing it to fade into forgetfulness.
-The fades add up; they become a gloomy haze that whispers, you’re not the kind of person who DOES things.
+The fades gather; they become a gloomy haze that whispers, you’re not the kind of person who DOES things.

 When you start and finish, by contrast —